Ensemble Studios: Games

 Ensemble Studios developed the Age of Empires game series of real-time strategy titles, comprising Age of Empires, Age of Empires II: The Age of Kings and Age of Empires III.
 They also released Age of Mythology, a spin-off from the original series.
-Expansion packs were also released for all their games including two for Age of Empires III.
-Their last release was the real-time strategy game called Halo Wars for Xbox 360.
+Expansion packs were also released for all its games including two for Age of Empires III.
+Its last release was the real-time strategy game called Halo Wars for Xbox 360.